+'''

 Custom callback stores can also be implemented and defined within configuration.
-The only requirement is that it implements the org.jboss.remoting.SerializableStore interface and has a void constructor (only in the case of using a fully qualified classname in configuration).
+The only requirement is that it implements the org.jboss.remoting.SerializableStore interface and has a void constructor (only in the case of using

+'''

 Once a callback client has been removed as a listener, all persisted callbacks will be removed from disk.